coffeebank/coffee-maubot/urlpreview/README.md

 | htmlparser | json | synapse |
 | --- | --- | --- |
 | N/A | - `json_max_char` - Set a maximum character limit for outputted JSON, to prevent long files from blocking chat.
 Default 2000. | - `appid` - Your bot's access token.
 This is needed to make the request to the Matrix Synapse URL Preview API.<br />- `homeserver` - Your homeserver (matrix-client.matrix.org by default, don't add https in front)

-### Upgrade Guide

-After every update, in your Maubot Manager's Instances, please click "Save" (even with no changes) to force-update the default Config values.
-This will restore missing Config values.

-To reset an entry to default values, delete an entry, and click "Save" to restore Config values.

 <br />